Subgroup induction property for branch groups: The subgroup induction property

-On one hand, Definition~\ref{Definition:SubgroupInduction} is convenient to prove that some group has the subgroup induction property.
-On the other hand, it is sometimes easier to use another characterization of it in order to study structural properties of groups with the subgroup induction property.
-In \cite{GLN2019}, the second named author, together with R. Grigorchuk and T. Nagnibeda, proposed the following alternative definition and proved \cite[Proposition 4.3]{GLN2019} that for self-similar groups the two definitions are equivalent. \begin{definition} A group $G\leq \Aut(T)$ has the \defi{subgroup induction property} if for every finitely generated subgroup $H\leq G$, there exists a transversal $X$ of $T$ such that for each $v\in X$, the section $\varphi_v(\Stab_H(X))$ is either trivial or has finite index in $\varphi_v\bigr(\Stab_G(v)\bigl)$. \end{definition} We will now use Definition \ref{Definition2} to prove several consequences of the subgroup induction property.
+In~\cite{GLN2019}\footnote{Observe that in~\cite{GLN2019} what is called the ``subgroup induction property'' is the weak version.}, the second named author, together with R. Grigorchuk and T. Nagnibeda, proposed an alternative and more general definition of the weak subgroup induction property that makes sense for groups that are not self-similar, and that is sometimes easier to use.
+They proved~\cite[Proposition 4.3]{GLN2019} that for self-similar groups the two definitions are equivalent. \begin{definition}[see~\cite{GLN2019}, Proposition 4.3] A group $G\leq \Aut(T)$ has the \defi{weak subgroup induction property} if for every finitely generated subgroup $H\leq G$, there exists a transversal $X$ of $T$ such that for each $v\in X$, the section $\varphi_v(\Stab_H(X))$ is either trivial or has finite index in $\varphi_v\bigl(\Stab_G(v)\bigr)$. \end{definition} Let $G\leq \Aut(T)$ and let $H$ be a subgroup of $G$.
+It follows from Definition~\ref{Definition2} that if $G$ has the weak subgroup induction property, so does $H$.
+Moreover, if $H$ has finite index in $G$ the converse is also true.